Operators

 Unary Operator

-Unary operators required only one operand, either before or after operator. i++
+Unary operators require only one operand, either before or after the operator. i++

 x++